waynerichtrain/guide/css-README.md

 width: auto;                set the width of an element using keyword
 width: 80%;                 set the width of an element using percentage
 width: 60vw;                set the width of an element in viewport width
+width: unset;               unsets the width previously defined on same element
 max-width: 500px;           To set a max width and prevent from growing too wide
 min-width: 300px;